salvq/presence-detection/README.md

 **a.
 Create template sensor which will be updated based on all the locations.**

 Example below describes 3 devices in total, one in bedroom, second one in hall and 3rd one is kidsroom.
-If there is at least phone detected in either one of the room, sensor turns to `Home`, if all the 3 devices provides results as off sensor turns to `Away`.
-If the programs are shut down or not available (program is not running), sensor turns to `Unknown`
+If there is at least phone detected in either one of the rooms, sensor turns to `Home`, if all the 3 devices provides results as off sensor turns to `Away`.
+If the programs are shut down or not available (program is not running), sensor turns to `Unknown`.

+Note: name1 in the sensors below has to be renamed to the one from your database.json file.

 ```
 # Example configuration entry